SwatiKanozia/coderscave_project1/README.md

 # coderscave_project1
-I am excited to announce my latest accomplishments as a Web Development intern at coderscave.
+I'm excited to share that I have successfully completed the Normal Task.
+1. Netflix Clone Page of my Web Development Internship at CodersCave.

-I have successfully completed the Golden Task 2.
-Online Code Editor of (HTML, CSS, JAVASCRIPT).
+I am thankful to be part of a team that encourages learning, innovation and pushing boundaries in Web development.

 Thank you, CodersCave for the fantastic opportunity!